 Most versions of the Zafira Life are less than 1.90 m high and can therefore access typical underground garages – important for use as hotel shuttle.

 Under control: Head-up display, front collision warning and rear view camera

 The new Opel MPV features numerous driver assistance systems.
 A camera and radar monitor the area in front of the vehicle.
 The system even recognises pedestrians crossing the road and can initiate an emergency braking manoeuver at speeds up to 30 km/h.
-The intelligent cruise control adjusts the speed to that of the vehicle in front, automatically decelerates and can reduce the speed to 20 km/h if necessary.
+The semi-adaptive cruise control adjusts the speed to that of the vehicle in front, automatically decelerates and can reduce the speed to 20 km/h if necessary.
 Lane-keep assist and drowsiness alert warn drivers if they have spent too much time at the wheel and need a break.
 High-beam assist, which automatically switches to high or low beam, is activated above 25 km/h.
 Also unique in this market segment is the colour head-up display that shows speed, distance to the preceding vehicle and navigation.